 In late 2014, Lorraine headed into the studio to record some of her own original songs, and covers of her favorite Classic and Traditional Country songs, releasing an album, FREE TO LOVE (produced by Justin Trevino) in October, 2015.
 The album, which received rave reviews, was playing on the radio within a week of its release, and within a few months, on radio programs and stations around the world!

-Lorraine is very excited with what she has accomplished in a relatively short period of time.
-She said "I never dreamed, in less than three years, I would go from singing at home to singing publicly at shows, to writing music, recording an album, and hearing my songs on the radio, around the world!"
+Excited with what she accomplished in a relatively short period of time, Lorraine said "I never dreamed, in less than three years, I would go from singing at home to singing publicly at shows, to writing music, recording an album, and hearing my songs on the radio, around the world!"
 It has been an exciting journey, which I hope will be long and lasting!"

 How Lorraine's story began...